S3-working-group/s3-practical-guide/src/bringing-in-s3/create-a-pull-system-for-organizational-change.md

-## Pull-System For Organizational Change
+## Create a Pull-System For Organizational Change

 Change things when there is value in doing so.